maciejmatu/ng-wordy/readme.md

 ## Git Workflow
 Currently we are using the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)

+## User Interface
+To boost development speed, we decided to use [Clarity UI framework](https://vmware.github.io/clarity/documentation)

 ## Frontend
 In frontend part of this application we use:
 - angular